 - Participation in the supported technical projects is open to anyone, whether an LFE member or not, subject to compliance with the technical charters of the projects.

 - Membership is not required to become a Committer; membership is not required to submit contributions.
 Working Group and TSC participation is solely based on contribution and advancing roles based on a “do-ocracy” via technical merit and community recognition; no membership is required.

-LFE encourages industry participants to support LFE by contributing to the resources available to the community.
-LFE offers two levels of membership support options available to for-profit entities (Premier and General) and an Associate membership level for non-profit organizations.
-The legal entity for LFE is The Linux Foundation, and membership in The Linux Foundation is required in order to become a member of LFE.
+LF Energy encourages industry participants to support LF Energy by contributing to the resources available to the community.
+LF Energy offers two levels of membership support options (Premier and General) and an Associate membership level for academic and profit institutions (requires board approval).
+The legal entity for LF Energy is The Linux Foundation, and membership in The Linux Foundation is required in order to become a member of LF Energy.